 Stage 1: New templates

-Starting in the next couple weeks, any new email template you create will use the upgraded text editor for text blocks, table blocks, and split blocks.
-If you clone an existing template, the cloned template will inherit whichever editor the original template was using.
+Starting in the next couple of weeks, any new email template you create will use the upgraded text editor for text blocks, table blocks, and split blocks.
+If you clone an existing template, the cloned template will inherit whichever editor the original was using.

 If you have existing templates still on the old editor, they will continue to work the same as before until Stage 2 of the rollout reaches your account.